 What is proposed?

 A deep-water wharf at Smith Bay, suitable for international timber, passenger and general cargo ships.
 There is no such facility on KI at present.
-A causeway will extend into the sea to a floating pontoon berth.
-The outer edge of the pontoon will be in water 10m deep.
-The berthing pocket will be dredged to 13m.
-The berth approaches will be levelled so that ships can approach and leave the wharf safely.
+A jetty will extend into the sea to a floating pontoon berth.
+The outer edge of the pontoon will be in water 13m deep and there will be no requirement for dredging.

 Benefits for Kangaroo Island